jonleivent/wayland-proxy-clipname/README.md

+This project has been deprecated in favor of: https://gitlab.freedesktop.org/jonleivent/waydapt

 `wayland-proxy-clipname` is like its parent `wayland-proxy-virtwl`, with the additional ability to provide named clipboards for sandboxes.
 The name of a clipboard is given by the command line argument --clipname or with the `WAYLAND_PROXY_CLIPNAME` environment